wrangel/globschi/README.md

 ---

-Thank you for visiting my Drone Imagery Showcase!
+Thank you for visiting my Marvels From Above!